 - Quit MAMP.
 You may have to force quit when this happens as it does not shut down correctly.

-- To show any MySQL processes currently running, open Terminal and from the command prompt run:
+- To show any MySQL processes currently running, open Terminal and from the command prompt run the command below.

-- Next, kill the two MySQL processes by running the command below.
+- Next, kill the MySQL processes by running the command below.

 pgrep mysql | xargs kill -9

-- To verify they no longer exist, we’ll grep for mysql again and you should not see any processes returned.
+- To verify they no longer exist, pgrep for mysql again and you should not have any processes returned.

-- Now launch MAMP again and MySQL Server start normally.
+- Now Launch MAMP again and MySQL Server should start normally.

 I am done with “free”.
 I have come to the realization that most people who want something for free will never, ever think of paying you, no matter how valuable they find your service.
 I found this cold hard fact out over this Christmas holiday with my free Letter From Santa site.
 The site uses a freemium model allowing people to create personalized printable santa letters for their children for free.
 In addition to the free version, I also offered a paid version that includes a higher resolution letter, a personalized envelope and door hanger for a nominal cost.

 Traffic was substantial this Christmas season, with over 120,000 unique visitors and nearly 1,000,000 page views.
 The site was used to create over 50,000 free santa letters.
 It’s cool to know a site I built was used to bring joy to kids all around the world.